4/29/2025

 Chief Financial Officer and President, Global Development

-Yeah.
-And then, so then, yeah.
-And that's, that, that covers it, Robin.
-I was, I was speaking to the broader fees per room, but yeah, I mean, coming out of China, our fee per room growth from where we are today will be actually at a higher rate of growth than the rest of the business.
-But I think it's important to focus on the entire business because you're right, we do get that question a lot.
-And then back to the non rep par driven fees and timing, they're somewhat connected and they're somewhat separate.
-So a large part of, you know, addressing the beat and in terms of what we're carrying through for the rest of the year, we wanted people to understand that a decent chunk, actually sort of the vast majority of the beat for the first quarter was timing.
-Some of that was timing in other parts of the business.
-Separately, non rep par driven fees across the board, I wouldn't point to any one component, whether that's purchasing or credit cards or HDV or other things, did outperform meaningfully in the first quarter and will continue to outperform over the course of the year.
-And we expect those non rep par driven fees to be above algorithm, both for the year and going forward.
+Yeah, and that covers it, Robin.
+I was speaking to the broader fees per room, but yeah, coming out of China, our fee per room growth from where we are today will be actually at a higher rate of growth than the rest of the business, but I think it's important to focus on the entire business because you're right, we do get that question a lot.
+And then back to the non-REF PAR driven fees and timing, they're somewhat connected and they're somewhat separate.
+So a large part of addressing the beat and in terms of what we're carrying through for the rest of the year we wanted people to understand that a decent chunk, actually sort of the vast majority of the beat for the first quarter was timing.
+Some of that was timing in non-REF PAR driven fees and some of that was timing in other parts of the business.
+Separately, non-REF PAR driven fees across the board, I wouldn't point to any one component, whether that's purchasing or credit cards or HTV or other things, did outperform meaningfully in the first quarter and will continue to outperform over the course of the year.
+And we expect those non-REF PAR driven fees to be above algorithm both for the year and going forward.
 We don't give a lot more specific guidance than that, but that's how I would characterize that.

 speaker